uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 ```

 It should be noted that if you don't change the variable inside the loop, you can and should also declare it as `const`.
-Our first example could therefore be rewritten to
+Our first `for...of` example could therefore be rewritten to

 ```js
 const tasks = ['Task 1', 'Task 2', 'Task 3'];